windingtheropes/devbot/README.md

 # devbot public
 devbot is publicly available as a Discord bot. [invite](https://discord.com/api/oauth2/authorize?client_id=732280990323441704&permissions=8&scope=bot) devbot to your discord server today!
 Devbot is still in early stages of development.
-If devbot is unresponsive after the execution of a command, please start an issue and repeat the steps which got you to unresponsiveness so we can work on fixing the issue. view and create [issues](https://github.com/windingtheropes/devbot/issues). due to current hosting limitations, devbot will be online 8 days a month.
+If devbot is unresponsive after the execution of a command, please start an issue and repeat the steps which got you to unresponsiveness so we can work on fixing the issue. view and create [issues](https://github.com/windingtheropes/devbot/issues). due to current hosting limitations, devbot will be offline 8 days a month.